Debt Collection In Poland

 - judicial debt collection.

 These processes are different, but they also share certain common features.
 Creditors wanting to recover an outstanding payment should remember that in many cases they may need to use the amicable method of debt collection before seeking a court's intervention.
-Debt collection procedure in Poland can be initiated against natural persons and legal persons, such as companies and partnerships, as well as associations, foundations, sports clubs and other entities operation in the market.
+Debt collection procedure in Poland can be initiated against natural persons and legal persons, such as companies and partnerships, as well as associations, foundations, sports clubs and other entities conducting business activity.

-How debt collection works in Poland?
+How does debt collection work in Poland?

 Debt collection works similarly as in any other jurisdiction.
-Claims may be recovered via amicable methods by the collection lawyers or be pursued in the court in regular litigation or in fast-track injunction procedures.
-Debtor will be charged with late payment interest and debt recovery expenses.
+Claims may be recovered via amicable methods by the collection lawyers or be pursued in court in regular litigation or in fast-track injunction procedures.
+In some cases, it is also possible to initiate proceedings in electronic writ-of-payment procedure (e-court), which may significantly speed up the process, particularly where the claim remains uncontested.

+In accordance with the applicable law, the debtor will be charged with statutory interest for late payment, as well as reasonable debt recovery costs.

 How to start - debt collection process?